rubenerd/rubenerd.com/content/post/2016/moving-to-amex.markdown

 * Apple Pay works, and I was surpried how convenient it actually was

-* Their PayPass equivilent is so much faster than Visa and MasterCard; its like the difference between
+* Their PayPass equivilent is so much faster than Visa and MasterCard

 * Their iOS app is also so far ahead of Citibank and HSBC it's not even funny.